-When you begin dating after a divorce, there are three things to remember when falling in love after divorce.
-It’s normal to not be ready right away, and there’s no “right” amount of time when you should be ready.
-It’s also ok to be ready sooner than someone else you know was.
+When you begin dating after a divorce, it’s normal to not be ready right away, and there’s no “right” amount of time when you should be ready.
+It’s also OK to be ready sooner than someone else you know was.
 Ultimately, it’s important to be happy in a relationship with yourself before falling in love after divorce.

 It’s Normal Not to be Ready